 For the purposes of this post, however, we’ll be taking a brief look at data mining, data manipulation, and data modeling.
 At their core, each one of these related tasks is used in conjunction to help tell stories.
 But what makes data mining, data manipulation, and data modeling different?
 It’s an important question.

 Knowing the difference can help you better focus your efforts.
-Especially if you’re about learning data analytics at Devmountain and developing critical thinking skills to manage your emerging tool set and communicate your data analysis and findings to your team or client.
-(Read: 3 Data Analytics Skills You Can Use in Your Career.)
+Especially if you’re learning a relevant programming language like Python at Devmountain and developing critical thinking skills to manage your emerging tool set and communicate your data analysis and findings to your team or client.
+(Read also: 3 Data Analytics Skills You Can Use in Your Career.)

 Here are the basics of what you need to know to better understand these three parts of data analytics.

 Data mining is the process of looking for patterns in datasets to predict what one or multiple outcomes might be.
 As an analyst, if you can find an anomaly in a known pattern, then you can potentially figure out what caused the pattern to break.
 In a business, this information can be useful for predicting disruptions and changes in sales and product processes among others.

 Partial or fully automated software or scripts can be used to find previously unknown patterns.
 Since data mining can be used for vast quantities of data, and machines can be trained to look for patterns without fatiguing, it makes sense for the mining process to be run by high-performance tools.
 Once the data or patterns have been mined, then an analyst can interpret the results.